Roger Stone Was ‘Access Point’ To WikiLeaks For Donald Trump Campaign In 2016, Steve Bannon Testifies

 Stone is on trial in a Washington, D.C., federal court on charges that he lied to Congress about his contacts with WikiLeaks.
 He also faces witness tampering charges that carry a sentence of up to 20 years in prison, which could mean that if convicted, the 67-year-old self-described Republican “dirty trickster” could spend the rest of his life behind bars.

 Friday was the third full day of Stone’s trial.
 On Wednesday, the trial opened with prosecutors revealing that Stone and Trump spoke via phone on multiple occasions during 2016, at times that coincided with WikiLeaks’ releases of hacked Clinton campaign emails.
 The evidence may be a contradiction of Trump’s own testimony to Mueller.
-In his written testimony, Trump said that he could not “recall” speaking with Stone about Wikileaks.
+In his written testimony, Trump said that he could not “recall” speaking with Stone about WikiLeaks.

 Bannon on the stand described himself as a reluctant witness for the prosecution, saying he would have declined to testify had he not been slapped with a subpoena compelling his appearance at the trial.